About....

 These offerings have not come from theory alone—they have been shaped through lived experience, ongoing study, and a deep curiosity about what it means to be human.

-My work draws from a lifetime of engagement with embodied and expressive practices, including dance, aerial arts, yoga, and creative movement, alongside a deep interest in mythology, literature, music, and the natural world.
+My work draws from a lifetime of engagement with embodied and expressive practices, including dance, aerial arts, yoga, and creative movement, alongside a deep interest in mythology, literature, music, art and the natural world.

 I integrate these with explorations of traditional and symbolic systems such as Hermetic philosophy, astrology, tarot, and other ancient frameworks of meaning-making.
-At the same time, I remain grounded in contemporary understanding of human behavior, relational dynamics, and psychological development.
+At the same time, I remain grounded in contemporary understandings of human behavior, relational dynamics, and psychological development.

 This work is, at its heart, an integration of: